jschady/geodorm/README.md

 Once configured, the OverlandGPS app will automatically send location updates in the background, and your status in GeoDorm will update in real-time based on your location.

-## License

-Geodorm is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---

 <div align="left"><a href="#top">⬆ Return</a></div>